 1. Participate in an interview with the Study Abroad Adviser for Denmark prior to the application deadline.
 Please call 847-467-6400 to schedule.

 2. Complete an NU Study Abroad Application by the appropriate deadline.
-Please note that there is a priority deadline for DIS fall/full year applicants.
+Please note that there is an early deadline for DIS fall/full year applicants.